-**Disclosure: I only recommend products I would use myself and all opinions expressed here are our own.
-This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
+**Disclosure: I only recommend products I would use myself, and all opinions expressed here are my own.
+This post may contain affiliate links.
+I may earn a small commission at no additional cost to you.
 Read my full Affiliate Disclaimer here.

-My name is David Cutts and I was born and raised in the great state of Texas.
+Welcome and thank you for visiting Cutts Nature Photography.
+My name is David Cutts, and I was born and raised in the great state of Texas.
 As a child, I spent many hours hunting and fishing with my father.
-Over the years I grew to have a deep appreciation for the outdoors and a love for nature and wildlife.
-As an adult, I’ve had the privilege and honor of being able to teach my kids some of the same things my father taught me.
+Over the years though, I've grown to have a deep appreciation for the outdoors and a love for nature and wildlife.

-In 2009, while my wife and I were on our honeymoon in the Smoky Mountains of Tennessee, we were blessed to see one of the most beautiful and exhilarating sights.
-Standing in the middle of a valley, amidst a light snow flurry, was a magnificent bull elk.
-We pulled the car over to the side of the road and I grabbed my Canon K2, 35mm camera.
-I was snapping pictures as fast as I could.
-The elk was a mere forty to fifty yards away.
-I think I took two rolls of film in about 5 minutes.
+In 2009, while my wife and I were on our honeymoon in the Smoky Mountains of Tennessee, we were blessed to see the most beautiful and exhilarating sight.
+Standing alone in the middle of a valley, amidst a light snow flurry, stood a magnificent bull elk.
+I quickly pulled the car over to the side of the road and started fumbling around for my Canon K2, 35mm camera.
+I began snapping pictures as fast as I could.
+Before I knew it, I had taken two rolls of film in about 5 minutes.
 I’m not kidding!
-We stood in awe at the sheer beauty of the moment.
-We watched the elk for about 30 minutes.
-The light finally became too low and the snow was falling harder.
-We packed up the car and headed back to our cabin.
-The next morning we dropped the film at a drug store to be developed.
-An hour later we picked up the developed pictures.
+We couldn't help but stand in awe at the sheer beauty of the moment.
+The light finally started to fade, and the snow began falling harder.
+It was time to go.
+The next morning, we dropped the film at a drug store to be developed.
 I could hardly wait to see how they came out.
-Imagine my disappointment to learn that out of 48 pictures, not a single picture came out.
+Imagine my disappointment to learn that out of 48 pictures, not a single one came out.
 NOT ONE!
 To this day, I still get a sick feeling when I look at those pictures.
-As you can see below, the pictures were just awful.
+As you can see, the pictures were just awful.

-Make sure you subscribe to this Blog post (it’s free!).
-Just fill out the short form below for newsletters and updates on sales on my art work and other merchandise.
+Make sure you subscribe to the blog post (it’s free!).
+Just fill out the short form below for newsletters and updates.